albelka/message-board/README.md

 # message-board

 Message-board is a simple application utilizing Ember.
-Message-board allows a user to ask or answer questions with update functionality.
+Message-board allows a user to ask or answer questions with update functionality and demonstrates a one-to-many data relationship between question and answers.

 ## Prerequisites